USA4UNHCR/DonorsChoose.org-Challenge/README.md

 <p>
 <b>Supplemental donor data. </b> We've obtained some additional data about our first-time donors, including their age, gender, and political affiliations.
 <p>
-<b>Refugee resettlement ata.</b> This is data we pulled from U.S. government sites on the number of refugees resettled, by State.
+<b>Refugee resettlement data. </b> This is data we pulled from U.S. government sites on the number of refugees resettled, by State.